Find a centre near you... FIND HELP EMAIL US

 Toronto

-Damion is a cake artist, and owner of the award-winning Toronto-based bakery, Cinnabean cakes and former executive producer of the Canadian television series, ‘da Kink in my Hair.
+Damion is a cake artist and owner of the award-winning Toronto-based bakery, Cinnabean Cakes, and a former executive producer of the Canadian television series, ‘da Kink in my Hair.
 As the father of a teenage son who has experienced mental health challenges since early childhood, Damion has been closely connected with many mental health agencies and has previously served on several advisory committees devoted to child and youth mental health.

 Windsor

 Cherie wants to advocate for parents and children alike as they traverse through mental health challenges.
 As a mother of now older children, she wants to share her knowledge and help other parents and caregivers navigate the “system”.
-She wants parents to know that they are not alone and provide them with the space to feel comfortable sharing thoughts that are often uncomfortable sharing with parents of atypical children.
+She wants parents to know they are not alone and to provide them with space to feel comfortable sharing thoughts that are often difficult to share with parents of atypical children.
 Cherie currently hosts our daytime chapter meetings.

-Andy and Stacia have two grown children, their son is 26 and their daughter is 23.
-Their daughter has suffered with depression, anxiety and a few suicide attempts since the age of 11 and is now living independently and attending school away from home.
+Andy and Stacia have two grown children; their son is 26, and their daughter is 23.
+Their daughter has suffered from depression, anxiety, and a few suicide attempts since the age of 11 and is now living independently and attending school away from home.
 They want other parents to know that they are not alone on their journey with their child.
-They want to help others have a safe space to talk, cry or just be heard and currently host our evening chapter meetings to do just that.
+They want to help others have a safe space to talk, cry, or just be heard, and currently host our evening chapter meetings to do just that.